Justice Leagues: Justice League of Atlantis

 Aquaman formed the Justice League of Atlantis while he was investigating an area nearby Atlantis.
 While he was there, he discovered cybernetic dolphins and sharks swimming together.
 He followed them to a large metal object with tentacles that was absorbing metals and minerals from the ocean floor.
 The Justice League of Atlantis was brought together, and they searched the metal structure.
 There, they easily defeated the cybernetic dolphins and sharks.
-Devilfish destroyed the large metal structure before anyone could figure out its purpose.
+Devilfish destroyed the structure before anyone could figure out its purpose.
 Devilfish left the group and joined the Advance Man, where other similar metal structures existed.

 Justice League of Apostles

-The Justice League of Apostles was a team of superheroes based around the theme of religion or the supernatural.
+The Justice League of Apostles was a team of superheroes based around the theme of religion or the supernatural: